-I am pleased to present the 2018-19 Departmental Plan for the Office of the Commissioner for Federal Judicial Affairs (FJA).
+I am pleased to present the 2019-20 Departmental Plan for the Office of the Commissioner for Federal Judicial Affairs (FJA).
 This Plan provides parliamentarians and Canadians with information on what we do and the results that we endeavour to achieve in the upcoming year.

 FJA strives to safeguard the independence of the judiciary through various means, including its administration of Part I of the Judges Act.
-We will continue in the coming year to provide core services to the more than 1,100 federally appointed judges, as well as other services including: language training to judges, the coordination of international cooperation initiatives involving the judiciary, and the timely selection and publication of Federal Court of Appeal and Federal Court decisions.
+We will continue in the coming year to provide core services to the more than 1,100 federally appointed judges, as well as other services including: language training to judges, the coordination of international cooperation initiatives involving the judiciary, and the publication of decisions of the Federal Court of Appeal and the Federal Court.
 We will also assist the Canadian Judicial Council (CJC) in the carrying out of its operations.